hhandika/yap/README.md

 ## State of Code

-All the features are working as expecting.
+All the features are working as expected.
 There may be some bugs.